CS-3300-P8/RecipeBuilder/README.md

 2. **Server Crashing**:

-   - Confirm MongoDB is running locally or provide a valid connection string in the `.env` file.
+   - Confirm MongoDB is running locally or provide a valid connection string in the `keys.env` file.

 3. **Missing Dependencies**:
    - Reinstall dependencies with: